elasticio/elasticio.github.io/_developer-guide/local-agents.md

 check if the agent is `online` and operational.

 Once [`agent-gateway`](#deploy-agent-gateway) and [`agent-boatswain`](#deploy-agent-boatswain)
-are started, the agent should be displayed as `online` (with `Last seen: a few seconds ago`) as we have [explain earlier](#request-local-agent).
+are on, the agent should appear as `online`
+(with `Last seen: a few seconds ago`) as we have [explain earlier](#request-local-agent).

 > **Note** You can also access the Kubernetes dashboard to see the pods running